apache/arrow/r/README.md

 try setting the environment variable `R_LD_LIBRARY_PATH` to wherever Arrow C++ was put in `make install`, e.g. `export R_LD_LIBRARY_PATH=/usr/local/lib`, and retry installing the R package.

+When installing from source, if the R and C++ library versions do not match, installation may fail.
+If you’ve previously installed the libraries and want to upgrade the R package, you’ll need to update the Arrow C++ library first.

 For any other build/configuration challenges, see the [C++ developer guide](https://arrow.apache.org/docs/developers/cpp.html#building) and